Destinations: Frankfurt Travel Guide & Flights

 Events

-These folk festivals mark the changing seasons with fairground rides and market stalls for family fun.
+The Dippemess folk festivals celebrate the changing of the seasons with fairground rides and market stalls to entertain the whole family – perfect options for a fun-packed day out.

-Visit one of Europe’s largest cultural festivals for a banquet of visual art, plays, music, dance and more.
+This is one of Europe’s largest art and cultural festivals, transforming the banks of the River Main into a huge stage offering a banquet of visual art, plays, music, dance and more.

-International publishing companies come to deal at the world's largest trade fair for books.
+International publishing companies, authors, media experts and book fans descend on Frankfurt for a few days to network, learn and make deals at the world's largest trade fair for books.

-Like many German cities, Frankfurt is renowned for its Christmas markets, though seasoned market-goers consider this a cut above the others.
+Like many German cities, Frankfurt is renowned for its magical Christmas markets – though seasoned marketgoers consider this city’s version a cut above the others!

 My LCY